spaceship-prompt/spaceship-prompt/CONTRIBUTING.md

 ### What is the naming convention for options?

-All options of prompt follow a specific pattern so that it is easy to remember -> `SPACESHIP_SECTION_[OPTION][_PROPERTY]`.
-When naming new properties, keep unique parts of the name to the end.
+All options of prompt follow a specific pattern so that it is easy to remember: `SPACESHIP_SECTION_<OPTION>[_PROPERTY]`.
+The rule is simple: when naming new properties, keep unique parts of the name to the end.

 * **Good:**
   ```